sadpupil/CMSC-5724-Project/README.md

 > And only uses the functions of standard library

 ## How to use the program
-+ Make sure that you has JDK 1.7 or above installed on your device.
++ Make sure that you have JDK 1.7 or above installed on your device.

 + Create a new Java project using: `git clone https://github.com/sadpupil/CMSC-5724-Project.git` in VScode (or other tools).